-- C. The unnecessary hardship was not created by the appellant. - D. The variance will not alter the essential character of the neighborhood where the property is located. - E. The variance will represent the minimum variance that will afford relief.
+- A. There are unique physical circumstances or conditions that prevent conformity. - B. That because conformance cannot be adhered to due to A above, the variance is necessary to enable reasonableuse of the property. - C. The unnecessary hardship was not created by the appellant. - D. The variance will not alter the essential character of the neighborhood where the property is located. - E. The variance will represent the minimum variance that will afford relief.

-If it can be determined prior to application for a zoning permit that the permit cannot be approved by the Zoning Administrator due to a dimensional shortcoming, the applicant may proceed directly to the Development Review Board for a variance following the guidelines above and having met the requirements in the act Act.
+If it can be determined prior to application for a zoning permit that the permit cannot be approved by the Zoning Administrator due to a dimensional shortcoming, the applicant may proceed directly to the Development Review Board for a variance following the guidelines above and having met the requirements in the Act.